cloudfoundry/bosh-virtualbox-cpi-release/docs/networks-host-only.md

 1. Open VirtualBox
 1. Choose VirtualBox > Preferences > Network
-1. Create new network named `vboxnet0` (the default).
-Currently only this name works.
+1. Create new network named `vboxnet0`.
 1. DHCP Server (tab) -> Uncheck `Enable Server`

 Check that the `vboxnet0` network is configured on the host: